OliverHeilmann/ROS-Robot-Exploration/README.md

     ./run.sh
     ```

-3. Launch Gazebo (Note: works on Ubuntu 22.04, some isses with X11 forwarding Ubutnu 20.04):
+3. Launch Gazebo in a new terminal (Note: works on Ubuntu 22.04, some isses with X11 forwarding Ubuntu 20.04):

     ```bash
     docker exec -it ros_robot_exploration /bin/bash

     # Then inside the container
     ROSBOT_SIM

+    # Alternatively, launch headless (may work on Ubuntu 20.04 depending on your setup)
+    ros2 launch rosbot_xl_gazebo simulation.launch.py headless:=True
     ```

 4. Launch the Exploration ROSbot code (new terminal):